-A delicious and healthy recipe for Aloo Palak or Saag Aloo, a spinach and potato curry, made in under 20 minutes with the basic tomato onion sauce.
+A delicious recipe for restaurant-style Aloo Palak or Saag Aloo, a spinach and potato curry.
+It's healthy and fresh and takes minutes to make with a basic tomato onion masala sauce.

 If you love spinach and if you love potatoes, you do not want to miss out on this amazing, healthy and flavorful north Indian dish of Aloo Palak.
 Even better, we are making it today with the basic tomato onion sauce I shared with you earlier this week, making this a recipe you can put together in under 20 minutes.

 You've probably encountered Aloo Palak or Saag Aloo at Indian restaurants.
 I think I wouldn't be wrong in calling it a close cousin of Palak Paneer's, where pureed spinach is cooked with spices and paneer cubes are stirred in.
 In a dish of Aloo Palak, you'd stir in delicious potatoes instead, and a soupçon of yogurt.
 Vegan yogurt, of course (have you made this cultured cashew yogurt?).

 I put together the basic tomato onion sauce because I want to make Indian vegan cooking accessible to those of you who, like me, struggle with too many things to do and too little time.
 Even if you have all the time in the world, wouldn't you be happier just spending it somewhere outside the kitchen?